cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/system/futuresystemsuse.rst

 This section describes how to generate secure keys for using OpenStack.
 You will need to log into ``india`` to follow.
+You may also find additional details in :doc:`../../../iaas/openstack`.

 .. sidebar:: Page Contents